ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 Teaching in small steps requires time, and the more effective teachers spent more time presenting new material and guiding student practice than did the less effective teachers.
 In a study of mathematics instruction, for instance, the most effective mathematics teachers spent about twenty-three minutes of a forty-minute period in lecture, demonstration, questioning, and working examples.
 In contrast, the least effective teachers spent only eleven minutes presenting new material.
 The more effective teachers used this extra time to provide additional explanations, give many examples, check for student understanding, and provide sufficient instruction so that the students could learn to work independently without difficulty.
 In one study, the least effective teachers asked only nine questions in a forty-minute period.
 Compared with the successful teachers, the less effective teachers gave much shorter presentations and explanations, and then passed out worksheets and told students to solve the problems.
 The less successful teachers were then observed going from student to student and having to explain the material again.

 Similarly, when students were taught a strategy for summarizing a paragraph, an effective teacher taught the strategy using small steps.
 First, the teacher modeled and thought aloud as she identified the topic of a paragraph.
 Then, she led practice on identifying the topics of new paragraphs.
 Then, she taught students to identify the main idea of a paragraph.
 The teacher modeled this step and then supervised the students as they practiced both finding the topic and locating the main idea.
 Following this, the teacher taught the students to identify the supporting details in a paragraph.
 The teacher modeled and thought aloud, and then the students practiced.
 Finally, the students practiced carrying out all three steps of this strategy.
 Thus, the strategy of summarizing a paragraph was divided into smaller steps, and there was modeling and practice at each step.

-tifying the topics of new paragraphs.
-Then, she taught students to identify the main idea of a paragraph.
-The teacher modeled this step and then supervised the students as they practiced both find- ing the topic and locating the main idea.
-Following this, the teacher taught the students to identify the supporting details in a paragraph.
-The teacher modeled and thought aloud, and then the students practiced.
-Finally, the students practiced carrying out all three steps of this strategy.
-Thus, the strategy of summarizing a paragraph was divided into smaller steps, and there was modeling and practice at each step.

 Three.
 Ask a large number of questions and check the responses of all students: Questions help students practice new information and connect new material to their prior learning.